MississaugaCoding/mississaugacoding.github.io/_posts/2016-02-16-html-css-js-git.md

 ### Working with a remote repo on GitHub

-We can just have a local repository and be able to keep track of all changes there.
+We can just have a local repository and be able to keep track of all changes there, and leave it at that.

 Sometimes, however, we need to go a step further and store our files in a remote repository.
-For example, for extra backup in case something happens to my laptop, or as a way to publicly showcase a project and make the code available to others.
+For example, for extra backup in case something happens to your laptop, or as a way to publicly showcase a project and make the code available to others.
 This is where something like GitHub comes in.

 Once you register on GitHub, you get an unlimited number of public repositories.
 'Public' means anyone can see your files and copy them, but no one can change them directly.

 1. create repo on GitHub
-2. copy the repo URL, normally HTTPS, to clipboard
+2. copy the repo URL, normally HTTPS
 3. `git remote add [name e.g. origin] [paste repo URL from GitHub]` done only once to let local Git installation know about remote repository
 4. `git push -u origin master` to push changes upstream to rempte repo (origin) from local (master); will prompt for GitHub username and password